fluxninja/aperture/docs/content/get-started/installation/agent/docker.md

    :::note

-   If you are using a Self-Hosted Controller Aperture Controller, modify the above configuration as explained in [Self-Hosting: Agent Configuration][].
+   If you are using a Self-Hosted Controller Aperture Controller, modify the above configuration as explained in [Self-Hosting Agent Configuration][self-hosting-agent-configuration].

    :::